gapan/gapan.github.io/content/posts/20190503-laptop-problems.md

         Kernel modules: i915
 ```

-I thought I'd try upgrading to the latest xorg intel drivers, so I
+I thought I'd try upgrading to the latest Xorg intel drivers, so I
 pulled the code from git, compiled and made a pretty package and
 installed it in place of the stock one.
 It didn't make a difference.